Devopstrio/agent-gpt/README.md

 ## 🏗️ Architecture
 Explore the core logic and architectural design of AgentGPT:

+### 🔄 Multi-Agent Interaction
+The core of AgentGPT is its ability to chain LLM calls to create an autonomous loop.
+It intelligently processes inputs, generates reasoning paths, and produces structured outputs.

 <p align="center">
   <img src="assets/image.png" width="800" alt="LLM Agents Architecture" />
   <br>
   <em>LLM Agents Workflow</em>
 </p>

+### 📋 Task Management & Prioritization
+Our agents don't just execute; they plan.
+The system maintains a dynamic task queue that is constantly re-prioritized based on the results of previous actions, ensuring the most efficient path to your goal.

 <p align="center">
   <img src="assets/image copy.png" width="800" alt="Agent Task Flow" />